codebarista/laravel-workos/README.md

 ### User Roles, Permissions and Stripe Entitlements

+Authorize users with WorkOS roles and permissions, as well as subscribed Stripe entitlements.
 The roles and permissions implementation is heavily inspired by _Spatie Laravel Permission_.
 The additional Stripe entitlements are applied in the same way as permissions.

 ## 1. Installation